Processing of program reservation requests for the 2014-2015 school year

 begins August 4, 2014 for Will County schools and August 11, 2014 for

 Please review the important information below prior to requesting a program.Reservation Procedures

 The Forest Preserve District does its best to accommodate all requests.
 However, due to a high demand for school programs, submission of a request form does not guarantee a reservation.
 Request forms are processed in a first-come, first-served order.

 Teachers may need to be contacted for additional details or regarding date availability.
 When contact is needed, requested program dates are held for three business days to allow contacted teachers time to respond.
 If contact is not made within the three business days, requested program dates are made available to other parties.

-For detailed program information, download the Education Program
+For detailed program information, download the Education Program Guide

 .
 To have a copy mailed to you, contact us online

 or call 815.727.8700 to be added to the District's teacher mailing list.
 If you have any questions regarding a program or the reservation process, please call the Central Booking Office at 815.216.0535.Field Trip Program Guidelines